 The FFO would work with the National WH&B Office in Reno, Nevada, and the SCC at Zoo Montana to order the PZP vaccine.
 The SCC then prepares and ships the order to the FFO.
 Each dose would consist of 100 micrograms of PZP in 0.5cc buffer (a phosphate buffered saline solution).
 The vaccine must be kept frozen until use.
-Remote application would be by means of 1.0cc Pneu-dart darts, with either 1.25 or 1.5 inch barbless needles, delivered by either Daninject or Pneu-dart CO2 powered or cartridge fired guns.
+Mixing the vaccine would be accomplished as described in the Wild Horse Contraceptive Training Manuel (mixing procedures in Appendix C).
+Remote application would be by means of 1.0cc Pneu-dart darts, with either 1.25 or 1.5 inch barbless needles, delivered by either Dan-inject or Pneu-dart CO2 powered or cartridge fired guns.